felipe-alves-moraes/blueprints-in-enterprise-java/configuration/maven-configuration/README.md

 I wanted to have an in memory database while developing the application and a MySQL database for QA env.

-To do this I've used [maven filters](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) feature and set the config that I want at build time.
+To do this I've used [maven filters](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) feature and also based my configuration in this [article](https://developer.jboss.org/wiki/HowToConfigureJavaEEApplicationToApplyDifferentSettingsinWebxmlEtcForVariousEnvironmentsByMaven?_sscc=t) .
+This way I was able to set the config that I wanted at build time.

 You can check the configuration inside the `pom.xml` file.